 - Adaptive equipment

-Let guests know if you have any modified or specialized equipment such as tennis wheelchairs, hoists, or hoyer lifts which can enable full participation.
+Select this feature if you provide any modified or specialized equipment such as sports wheelchairs, hoists, or hoyer lifts which can enable full participation for individuals with accessibility needs.
+Only include information about specific adaptive equipment that makes your Experience more accessible for guests with disabilities.

 - Break times